R-Kiselev/Flask-RESTful-API/readme.md

 # Flask-restful API

 This project implements RESTful API for a simple banking system.
-Inspired by the structure and some solutions from the project https://github.com/karec/cookiecutter-flask-restful
+Inspired by the structure and some solutions from the [cookiecutter-flask-restful](https://github.com/karec/cookiecutter-flask-restful) project.

 ## Features